catievitella/catievitella.github.io/README.md

 # Catie Vitella Home Page

 This is the code for my [homepage](https://catievitella.github.io/).
-Repo is forked from [Rand Xie's repo](https://github.com/randxie), and originally taken from [Yevgeniy Brikman Home Page](https://www.ybrikman.com).
+Repo is forked from [Rand Xie's repo](https://github.com/randxie), and was originally taken from [Yevgeniy Brikman Home Page](https://www.ybrikman.com).

 ## License